Power2All/torrust-actix/README.md

 * [X] Full IPv4 and IPv6 support for both UDP and HTTP(S)
 * [X] Built-in API on a separate port in HTTP
 * [X] Persistency saving supported using SQLite3, MySQL or PostgreSQL database
+* [X] Customize table and database names in the configuration file for persistency
 * [ ] Whitelist system, which can be used to make the tracker private
 * [ ] Blacklist system, to block and ban hashes
 * [ ] Web Interface (through API) to control the tracker software